kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/builtin.md

 Keep in mind however, that you'll need to keep the listeners of your `MeshGateway` in sync with your `Service`.

+{% tip %}
-These instructions will use the resources created by `MeshGatewayInstance` as a guide but it's likely worth creating a `MeshGatewayInstance` to configure as much as you can and using it as a basis for your resources.
+These instructions will use the resources created by `MeshGatewayInstance` with version 2.6.2 as a guide but remember to create a `MeshGatewayInstance` _for your version_ to configure as much as you can and use it as a basis for these self-managed resources.
+{% endtip %}

 Given a `MeshGateway` spec: